Getting a Mortgage In Singapore

 Author: Pete Mugleston

-We’ll explain what the rules are in Singapore for buying a home, how these rules apply to expats and how a broker can help you secure the best rate.
+We’ll explain the rules in Singapore for buying a home, how these rules apply to expats, and how a broker can help you secure the best rate.

 How do mortgages work in Singapore?